MicrosoftDocs/OfficeDocs-SharePoint/migration/mover-o365-to-o365.md

 To download this as a CSV, at the top right of the **Migration Manager**, select the **gear** icon, and select **Migration Report**.

-The CSV report provides the following information for each user pairing.
+The CSV report provides the following info for each user pairing.

 |**Header/Statistic**|**Definition**|
 |:-----|:-----|